 Retirement plan fiduciaries must review this documentation to determine if the compensation paid to the service providers is reasonable.
 This alert focuses on "revenue sharing" payments - a form of indirect compensation that should now regularly be disclosed and thus easier to quantify.

 Members of the Quarles & Brady employee benefits team will be providing practical tips for handling the new fee disclosures, as well as advice on other important topics, in the upcoming Fiduciary University seminars on April 24 and April 26.
-Please visit this link for more information about Fiduciary University.

 Revenue Sharing Payments